-The goal of the game is to deplete the opponents 5 lives through summoning spirits, placing nexues, and casting magic.
-Cores, which are generated each turn, are necessary to perform such actions but costs can be reduced through reductions by having the number of color Spirits/Nexuses the card specificed at the top left.
+The goal of the game is to deplete the opponents' 5 lives through summoning spirits, placing nexues, and casting magic.
+Cores, which are generated each turn, are necessary to perform such actions but costs can be reduced through reductions by having the number of color Spirits/Nexuses the card specified at the top left.

 It received a run in North America in August 2009, but due to Bandai's Invisible Advertising and failure to even bother stocking the cards, it only lasted six Sets.